Rents quoted do not include bills. However, all bills are paid with

 park on the street near to most of the houses, however resident

 permit areas are starting to encroach everywhere in central Cardiff

 so you may find it helps getting a permit depending on the house

 location.
 You can find out more about how to get a permit and costs

 Please refer to each individual property.
 Most of the houses are

 within a 20 to 25 minute walk to the city centre.

-On the whole existing housemates perform the viewings and get to
+On the whole existing housemates conduct the viewings and get to

 meet any prospective tenants and to select replacement housemates

 in order to best ensure a compatible social environment.
-If I have
+This can

 It's fine for partners to stay on an occasional basis, weekends